 School of Science & Engineering

-- Graduate with a BS in Mechanical Engineering in 4 years
+- Graduate with a BS in Mechanical Engineering in four years.

 AU has the same professional accreditation as Big 10, public universities.
 Sought worldwide, ABET’s voluntary peer-review accreditation process is highly respected because it adds critical value to academic programs in the technical disciplines.
 ABET accrediation is awarded to engineering programs where quality, precision, and safety are of the utmost importance.